 Employers are required to develop a COVID-19 Safety Plan that outlines the policies, guidelines, and procedures they have put in place to reduce the risk of COVID-19 transmission.
 Employers must involve frontline workers, joint health and safety committees, and supervisors in identifying protocols for their workplace.
 Refer to the COVID-19 Safety Plan OHS Guideline for information about developing a safety plan, including the level of detail required and using supporting documentation.

 Below are answers to questions you may have about developing your plan.

 Do I need to submit my COVID-19 safety plans to WorkSafeBC for approval before re-opening?

 Employers do not need to submit their COVID-19 safety plan to WorkSafeBC for approval, but in accordance with the order of the Provincial Health Officer, this plan must be posted at the worksite.
-During a WorkSafeBC inspection, we will ask employers about the steps they have taken to protect their workers or to see the plan if it has been developed.
+During a WorkSafeBC inspection, we will ask employers about the steps they have taken to protect their workers and to see their plan.